amovah/nvim-config/README.md

 ## Customization

 Customization is possbile by editing `lua/config_local.lua` file which is already gitignored.
 All changes except managing plugins are possible.

+## Update Notifier

+if you clone it as git repo, you can get a notification when new update comes out.